arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 is not balanced out.
 In particular, the new _DBSserver_ is not automatically used to store shards.
-We recommend to [re-balance](../../Administration/Cluster/#movingrebalancing-shards) the shard distribution, either manually by moving shards or by using the "Rebalance Shards" button in the "NODES/Shards" tab in the UI.
+We recommend to [re-balance](../../Administration/Cluster/#movingrebalancing-shards) the shard distribution, either manually by moving shards or by using the _Rebalance Shards_ button in the _Shards_ tab under _NODES_ in the web UI.
 This redistribution can take some time again and progress can be monitored in the UI.

 After all this has been done, **another round of checks should be done**